vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 References 643

-Ingalls, Daniel H.H.
+Ingalls, Daniel ḤH.

-1962 Cynics and Pāśupata: the Seeking of Dishonor. in: Harvard Theological
+1962 Cynics and Pāśupata: the Seeking of Dishonor̥in: Harvard Theological

 Review (1962), 289–291.